 We love sharing examples of successful software MVPs on our blog.

-We briefly mentioned the success that Dropbox had with their MVP explainer video above.
-However, here are some more of our favorites, and how taking the time to create and launch an MVP took them in the right direction.
+We briefly mentioned the success that Dropbox had with their MVP website explainer video above.
+However, here are some more of our favorites, and how taking the time to create and launch an MVP Lean Startup approach took them in the right direction.

 Instagram was initially launched as Burbn, an app that allowed people to check into nearby bars and clubs – a little like Foursquare for the nightlife industry.

-After launching it as an MVP, the founders discovered that users didn’t really care for the ability to check-in, but really loved the ability to share photos.
+After launching it as an MVP project, the founders discovered that users didn’t really care for the ability to check-in, in but really loved the ability to share photos.
 So the app pivoted, and Instagram became a smash-hit overnight!

 The CEO of Buffer, Joel Gascoigne, wanted to create a social media scheduler but wasn’t sure what else to include.
 He decided to set up a signup form on his website and started conversations with people, asking what features they would like to see.